ayinke-llc/malak/README.md

 #### Images are not showing correctly in the editor

-Please make sure the buckets are publicly available.
+Please make sure the image bucket is publicly available.
 This allows images to be read correctly

 #### Configure mc client